Lease Modification, Land Exchange and Lot Extension

 The premium payable for the above modification (including land exchange) is generally equivalent to the enhancement in land value, i.e. difference between the value of the land under the previous conditions and its value under the modified conditions.

-Applicants may wish refer to the following Lands Department Land Administration Office (LAO) Practice Notes:
+Applicants may wish refer to the following Lands Department Land Administration Office (LAO) Practice Note:

-- LAO Practice Note No. 9/2000 - Offer and Acceptance of Terms for Lease Modifications, Land Exchanges, Private Treaty Grants and other Land Transactions
+- LAO Practice Note No. 2/2023 - Processing of Applications for Lease Modifications, Land Exchanges, Private Treaty Grants and Other Land Transactions

 To speed up the development process, since 30 September 2021, requests for advance processing of lease modification / land exchange in association with rezoning applications approved by the Town Planning Board under Section 12A of the Town Planning Ordinance with a set of development parameters clearly defined/firmed up may be accepted, while the Planning Department is taking forward the relevant amendments to reflect the accepted rezoning applications in the statutory town plans in parallel.